 The Central Court is surrounded by the most important rooms of the palace: to the west, the Throne Room, shrines and storage magazines; to the east, the royal apartments reached by the Grand Staircase.

 The rooms surrounding the Central Court are the most important in the whole palace, which is exactly why their position around it matters.
-On the west side lay the main ceremonial and religious rooms, including the famous Throne Room with its gypsum throne and griffin frescoes, tripartite shrines and the long storage magazines behind.
-The west facade onto the court was a grand, formal frontage suited to ceremony.
+On the west side lay the main ceremonial and religious rooms.
+These included the famous Throne Room, with its gypsum throne and griffin frescoes, the tripartite shrine, the pillar crypts and the long storage magazines behind, where great pithoi jars held oil and grain.
+The west facade onto the court was a grand, formal frontage suited to ceremony and to the display of the palace’s wealth and authority.

 Can you see the Central Court at Knossos today?